Local Governing Body

 I became involved with the Governing Body in 2015 and continue to be excited by the work here to provide the very best outcomes for your children.
 I have three teenage daughters, so spending time at the Infant school is a lovely change!
 I've spent the majority of my career at the BBC in journalism and radio production.

-Karen Brooks: Parent Governor
+Karen Brooks: Vice Chair of Governors, Parent Governor

 I joined the governing body in November 2019 as a parent governor after my eldest daughter started in Oak Class.
 I’m delighted to have this opportunity to contribute to the development of the school, which forms such an important part of our community.
 I trained as a chemist but have since moved into research management.
 I currently work part-time as a project manager at the University of Surrey.

 Helen Evison: Clerk to Governing Body

 I have been Clerk to Governors at Shalford since September 2008.
 I am an economist by training and spent 20 years working in purchasing, ICT and finance for Shell in the Netherlands and the UK before taking a career break to look after my children while living in South Africa.
 Once my children were older and we were back I the UK I started work as a School Business Manager and Clerk to Governors but have since switched to clerking only.
 I now clerk for a number of maintained schools and academies in Surrey and Hampshire.